HyperloopatVCU/FlightComputer/README.md

 # VCU Hyperloop
 ---------------------------------------

-System to be run on the main computer
+Program to be run on the main computer
 ---------------------------------------

 The software is split into four packages: Communication, StateMachine,